 4. Core Product Information Hidden in Tabs or Accordions

-While Google can crawl tabbed content, it might get less attention compared to readily visible content.
-Moreover, tabs and accordions often rely on JS to display content, so they can pose crawling challenges if incorrectly implemented.
+While Google can crawl tabbed content, it often assigns it less ranking weight.
+This hidden content also relies on JS to display content, so it can pose crawling challenges if incorrectly implemented.

 For example, frameworks like AngularJS rely on client-side rendering.
 Without server-side rendering or proper pre-rendering, Googlebot may struggle to crawl and index the content consistently.
 This delay or failure in rendering can cause search engines to miss critical parts of your page.